cole-k/cc-lemma/README.md

     having a two-phase c-vec creation process.
   - Consider not having c-vecs be stored in an e-graph and evalutaed using one, but instead evaluated on-demand.
+  - Can we do the blocking variable analysis as an e-graph analysis instead of on the contents of the e-graph itself?
 * config.rs
   - Remove useless flags.
   - Read from a config file (use `confy`?) and have user-supplied flags override